RESUME (PDF 190 KB) PUBLICATIONS PROJECTS WITHINDOWS YGDRASIL

 Thesis: Reduced Order Modeling and First-Order Multivariate Control of a Coal Fired Power Plant

-Cockrell Graduate School of Engineering is consistently ranked in the top 10 (U.S. News & World Report).
+Cockrell Graduate Engineering School is consistently ranked in the top 10 (U.S. News & World Report).

 12/88 B.S. in Mathematics.
 Trinity University, San Antonio, Texas